oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

     Click on 'x' to close.

-8. Click on **Critical**, you will see the Critical Violations window having Target Name, Target Type as Pluggable Database, and Standard Name as CIS benchmark and Report.
+8. Click on **Critical**, and you will see the Critical Violations window, which contains the Target Name, Target Type as Pluggable Database, and Standard Name as CIS benchmark and Report

     ![Compliance Summary](images/non-compliant-target-window-critical.png " ")

     Click on hr.subnet.vcn.Oraclevcn.com_FINANCE icon.

-    You will see the Critical Violations window in detail.
+    Explore the Critical Violations window thoroughly.

-     It shows each rule violation with the Last evaluation date, Rule Name, Remedy, and Rationale.
+    It displays each rule violation along with the last evaluation date, rule name, remedy, and rationale.

     ![Compliance Summary](images/non-compliant-target-critical-detail-window.png " ")

     Click on 'x' to close.

-    Similarly, Warning and Minor Warning violations can be explored, if exists.
+    Similarly, we can explore Warning and Minor Warning violations if they exist.

-9. In the **Compliance Summary** panel, select the Standards tab.
+9. Make sure to access by selecting the Standards tab in the **Compliance Summary**.

     Select **Oracle 19c Database CIS V1.1.0 - Level 1 - RDBMS using Unified Auditing for Oracle Pluggable Database with 97 critical violations**.